-- 1/2 cup toasted walnuts
+- ½ cup (50 g) toasted walnuts

-- 1 1/4 cups Italian parsley leaves, thicker stems trimmed
+- 1 ¼ cups (25 g) Italian parsley leaves, thicker stems trimmed

-- 1/3 cup grated parmesan cheese
+- ⅓ cup (33 g) grated parmesan cheese

 - 1 small garlic clove

-- 1/4 cup extra-virgin olive oil
+- ¼ cup (60 ml) extra-virgin olive oil

-- 1/4 teaspoon fine sea salt
+- ¼ teaspoon fine sea salt

-- To make the gnocchi, heat the oven to 400 degrees.
+- Heat the oven to 400 degrees.
 Poke the potatoes a few times with a fork and place directly on the oven rack.
-Bake about 1 hour, or until tender when pierced.
+Bake about 1 hour and 20 minutes, or until tender when pierced.

 - To serve, stir a about a tablespoon of reserved cooking water into the pesto sauce until it’s smooth.
-Toss the gnocchi gently with the sauce in a serving bowl, and top with grated parmesan.
+Toss the gnocchi gently with the sauce in a serving bowl, and top with grated Parmesan.

-For the pesto:
+To make the pesto: